 Tourism Futures Taskforce

-The New Zealand Tourism Futures Taskforce is a public private partnership to lead the thinking on the future of tourism in New Zealand.
+The New Zealand Tourism Futures Taskforce is an independent public private partnership to lead the thinking on the future of tourism in New Zealand.
+MBIE provides Secretariat services to the Taskforce.

 The role and objectives of the Taskforce